What are LDD Moths?

-Btk is an effective pesticide that has been shown to successfully manage Gypsy Moth populations.
+Btk is an effective pesticide that has been shown to successfully manage LDD Moth populations.
 It has been extensively studied by Health Canada and the US Environmental Protection Agency (EPA).
 Research shows that Btk poses minimal risk to human health when used as directed.
 Btk is approved by Health Canada for aerial use over urban areas.
 Btk is not expected to have adverse effects on vulnerable populations including children with asthma, people with weakened immune systems, pregnant women or the elderly.
 Individuals who have concerns should take reasonable precautions to avoid exposure during an application period.

 For more information on Btk, consult the fact sheet provided by Health Canada.